RickIsGone/2d-cod-zombie-like-game/README.md

+# introduction
+this is my first project using sdl and im still working on it to finish it and try and make it better

-# 2d-cod-zombie-like-game
+# compiling and running

-To compile use mingw gcc and set monitor resolution to 1920x1080 if you intend to play full screen
+To compile use mingw gcc.
+If you intend to play in full screen set the monitor resolution to 1920x1080.
+After compiling go to the build folder and open the .exe

 ## License